josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🌀_absorption_and_selective_sacrifice.md

     D3 --> D4[Outcome changes]
 ```

-The two branches are not mutually exclusive.
+The two branches can coexist.

-A highly visible sanction can accompany profound structural reform.

-The warning is simply that **visibility is not a proxy for depth**.
+Visibility is simply not a proxy for depth.

 ---

-## 🌊 What To Follow
+## 🌊 Follow The Flow

-The object of analysis should therefore remain the **flow**, not merely the actor.

 Follow:

 **the money.
 the contract.
 the incentive.
 the dependency.
 the information.
 the authority.
 the replacement.
 the outcome.**

-If A disappears and all eight routes simply reconnect through B, very little has been corrected.
+If A disappears and all eight routes reconnect through B, the correction has probably been shallow.

 ---

-## 🧠 The Larger Information-Ecology Problem
+## 🧠 The Information-Ecology Problem

-Within an embodied information ecology, this matters because people encounter systems through salient events.
+People encounter systems through salient events.

 A resignation feels like accountability.